Tool Introduction

 - When browsing this page on a mobile device, if the table content exceeds the screen range, you can swipe left and right to view the complete size data.

-- All dimensions are expressed in "width × height" format, where "width" refers to the shorter side of the paper and "height" refers to the longer side.
+- All dimensions are expressed in "width × height" format, where "width" refers to the shorter side of the paper and "height" refers to the longer side of the paper.

 Introduction to B Series Paper Standard

-Similar to the A series, the B series also follows the 1:√2 aspect ratio principle, meaning the longer side of the paper is √2 times (approximately 1.414) the shorter side.
-The advantage of this ratio is that when a sheet of paper is cut in half, the two smaller sheets still maintain the same aspect ratio, which greatly simplifies scaling operations in design, copying, and printing.
+Similar to the A series, the B series also follows the 1:√2 aspect ratio principle, meaning the long side of the paper is √2 times (approximately 1.414) the short side.
+The advantage of this ratio is that when a sheet of paper is cut in half, the two resulting smaller sheets maintain the same aspect ratio, which greatly simplifies scaling operations in design, copying, and printing processes.
 B0 paper is the base size of the B series, and its area is defined as √2 square meters (approximately 1.414 square meters), not A0's 1 square meter.
-This means B0 paper is larger than A0 paper, so B series sizes are generally slightly larger than the corresponding A series sizes (e.g., B4 is larger than A4).
+This means that B0 paper is larger than A0 paper, so B series sizes are generally slightly larger than the corresponding A series sizes (e.g., B4 is larger than A4).

-B series paper is widely used in various printed materials and stationery products, such as books, manuals, posters, envelopes, postcards, and various documents requiring larger or intermediate sizes between A series dimensions.
+B series paper is widely used in various printed materials and stationery products, such as books, manuals, posters, envelopes, postcards, and various documents that require larger or intermediate sizes between A series sizes.
 Understanding the B series paper standard is crucial for graphic designers, publishers, printers, and anyone who needs to handle paper sizes.